navchetna/ai-agents/Input-Handlers/PDF/pdf-parser/README.md

 # Approach

-1. Use the library `pdf2markdown` to convert the PDF file into a Markdown file.
+1. Use the package `marker-pdf` to convert the PDF file into a Markdown file.

 2. Use the library `pdfminer` to create a Table of Contents.